Product Data Sheet

 Surface Preparation … Apply AIR-SHIELD 25 MIL FLASHING TAPE in fair weather conditions when the air, surface and membrane are at temperatures of 25° F (-4° C) or higher.
 After precipitation, allow a minimum of 24 hours for drying before installation.
 Install directly onto a clean and dry surface.
 Remove dust, dirt, and loose nails.
 Protrusions must be removed.
 Surfaces should have no voids or damaged/unsupported areas.
 Repair surfaces before installing.
 Surfaces should be free of scale, rust, grease, and oil and conditioned with MEL-PRIME™ or MEL-PRIME W/B from W. R. MEADOWS.

 Application Method … Cut AIR-SHIELD 25 MIL FLASHING TAPE to desired length.
 Peel back the release paper to expose adhesive.
 Align the membrane and press into place with heavy hand pressure.
 Laps must be a minimum of 3″ (75 mm).
-Mechanically fasten the membrane at all vertical terminations.
-Use only smooth shank fasteners.
 Consistent with good construction practice, install the membrane so that all laps shed water (following the shingle principle).
 The top membrane layer should go over the bottom layer.
 Always work from low point to high point.

 Do not leave the product permanently exposed to sunlight.
 Maximum recommended exposure time is 30 days.

 - IEQ Credit 3.1: Construction Indoor Air Quality Management Plan – During Construction

 - IEQ Credit 7.1: Thermal Comfort – Design